Preparations in Advance of a Summit

 Along with your invitation to the pre-summit meetings you will receive an information pack containing all the relevant information and material you will need.

 The extent of the training will depend on what teachers already know.
-Some teachers may already be familiar with keys concepts like the greenhouse effect and carbon budgets, Microsoft Teams and Wakelets, where other may not.
+Some teachers may already be familiar with key concepts like the greenhouse effect and carbon budgets, Microsoft Teams and Wakelets, where others may not.
 The meetings are a chance to explore and discuss things in a friendly and supportive group setting.

 The training is designed to ensure everyone has a common grounding, and to give teachers an opportunity to ask questions about the summit and how it will be run.
 At least one member of your Cluster will have taken part in a 1.5 MAX summit already.
 By the end of these seven meetings you will have a good idea how to get the most out the summit and how to best support your learners.